-our impactTony’s mission is to make 100% slave free the norm in chocolate.
-Our roadmap is helping us get there.
-But how much progress are we making and how much impact are we having?
+Tony’s mission is together we’ll make 100% slave free the norm in chocolate.
+And our roadmap is helping us get there.
+But how much progress are we making and how much impact are we creating?
 Good question!
-That’s why we’ve gone to great lengths to explain what we’re doing and make it possible to measure these things.
-We also monitor the effects of our activities, so you can also see what impact we’re having.
-The 2017/2018 cocoa season ended in September 2018.
-These are our main impact results to date:
+That’s why we’ve gone to great lengths to explain what we’re doing.
+We also monitor the effects of our activities so you can see what impact we’re creating.
+These are our main impact results from the last book year:

-36.5 million bars soldTony's Chocolonely is growing fast.
-This year we sold 36.560.690 bars.
-Sohee!
-Growth is important in our mission.
-Our growth allows us to work with more cocoa farmers according to our recipe for slave-free cocoa and to make more noise in the chocolate industry, so that other chocolate giants follow our model.
+More and more people are discovering our chocolate.
+Last book year, we sold 8.672.000 kg of chocolate.
+Growth is an important part of our mission.
+It enables us to work with more farmers who benefit from our recipe for 100% slave-free cocoa.
+It also means we can make more noise in the chocolate industry, so the chocolate giants follow our example.

-5,021 farmers we work with directly
+farmers we work with directly

-rules of the game for slave-free cocoaWe show that chocolate can be made differently, without slavery and exploitation.
-We’ve developed our own rules of the game for slave-free cocoa with five rules.
-It enables the farmers to make a decent living.
+We show that chocolate can be made differently, without slavery and exploitation.
+We’ve developed our own recipe for slave free cocoa with five ingredients.
+It enables the farmers to earn a living income.
 It also ensures that we know exactly where our beans come from and allows us to work with the farmers to eliminate the abuses in the industry!

-your impactJust calculated your impact?
+Just calculated your impact?
 Then now you know how many beans it takes to make your favorite bar.
 Every bite helps.
-Whenever you enjoy a mouthful of Tony’s you’re eating chocolate made from traceable beans purchased directly from the farmer, who got paid a higher price.
-The more cocoa beans we need, the more farmers we work with and the more they benefit from our recipe for slave free cocoa.
-By eating our chocolate you’re part of the solution, but there's more you can do..
+Whenever you enjoy a mouthful of Tony’s you’re eating chocolate made from traceable beans purchased directly from the farmer for a higher price.
+If we need more cocoa beans, we can work with more farmers who benefit from our sourcing principles for slave free cocoa.
+By eating our chocolate you’re part of the solution, but you can also sign our petition..